-- Photo wall murals of various Mexican landscapes can add depth to your design.
+- Wall murals of various Mexican landscapes and themes can add depth to your design.
 You can use one at the entrance and possible on a wall in the seating area.

 - Talavera tile murals can be hung on booth walls and in the entrance area and cash register/hostess podium area.

 - Talavera plates are great wall decorations that can be grouped together to create collages.

 - Mexican blankets can be displayed on walls in groupings or individually, or draped over half or three-quarter walls.